alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 The latter conclusion is echoed here because it is a theme that emerged frequently in our own project among diverse stakeholder groups.
 That is, DMHTs should augment and support, but never replace human decision-making or human-centred services.
 And, the former conclusion is also important because it captures something salient about trust.

-For some potential users, such as elderly patients, a lack of access can be due to their needs not being sufficiently considered when designing the service or technological interface.[^design] This form of inaccessibility is is sometimes overlooked due to an emphasis on other economic barriers (e.g. digital poverty).
+For some potential users, such as elderly patients, a lack of access can be due to their needs not being sufficiently considered when designing the service or technological interface.[^design] This form of inaccessibility is sometimes overlooked due to an emphasis on other economic barriers (e.g. digital poverty).
 However, even users that a) have access to the services (in both senses of the term ‘access), and b) potentially benefit from use of the respective technology, may still have legitimate reasons for not wishing to use the service due to a distrust (or, “reluctance” to use the same term from the above quotes) in the service or the organisation responsible for designing, developing, and deploying it.
 In some cases, this distrust arises due to legitimate concerns about violations of data privacy or mishandling of sensitive information by commercial organisations.

 [^design]: See references and discussion on 'universal design' in Burr, C., Taddeo, M., & Floridi, L. (2020).
 The Ethics of Digital Well-Being: A Thematic Review.
 Science and Engineering Ethics. [https://doi.org/10.1007/s11948-020-00175-8](https://doi.org/10.1007/s11948-020-00175-8)